vvvv/VL.CEF/README.md

 - Locate the added entry and under options choose the same as vvvv.exe has assigned.
 Most likely "High Performance"

 ### Videos not playing
 This is probably because by default CEF is not including proprietary audio and video codecs!
-For details, see [here](https://support.google.com/webdesigner/answer/10043691?hl=en).
+For details, see [here](https://support.google.com/webdesigner/answer/10043691?hl=en) and [here](https://www.chromium.org/audio-video/).
 If you have licensing for those codecs sorted and need help compiling a build including proprietary codecs, don't hesitate to get in touch via [devvvvs@vvvv.org](mailto:devvvvs@vvvv.org).